keshavsingh2004/VidGenix/README.md

 ### 🚀 Text-to-Video Generation
 - Enter a simple text prompt to automatically generate story scripts and scenes.
-- VidGenix leverages advanced AI to craft coherent narratives from basic input, making video creation easy and intuitive.
+- VidGenix uses Groq LLaMa 3.3 70B to craft coherent narratives from basic input, making video creation easy and intuitive.

 ### 🎨 AI-powered Image Generation
-- Utilizes **DALL-E 3** to generate relevant and high-quality images for each scene.
+- Utilizes Flux model to generate relevant and high-quality images for each scene.
 - Each scene is accompanied by a visually appealing and contextually accurate image, automatically created based on the generated script.

 ### 🎙️ AI Voiceover/Narration
-- Converts text into realistic, human-like speech with **ElevenLabs**' cutting-edge AI voice synthesis technology.
+- Converts text into realistic, human-like speech with Deepgram's cutting-edge AI voice synthesis technology.
 - Provides natural-sounding narration that matches the tone and content of the generated script.

 ### 🎥 Automated Video Assembly